Noordhollandsch Kanaal: The plan for a canal to Nieuwediep

 The government then decided to construct a canal from Amsterdam to Nieuwediep, and ordered Jan Blanken to make a design.
 Blanken proposed a canal from Tolhuis, on the north shore of the IJ across Amsterdam, towards Nieuwediep.
 On the south shore, a dyke would have to be made in the IJ from Het Blauwhoofd in the northwest of the city, to Zeeburg in the east.
 This would create a large wet dock in the north of Amsterdam.
 Amsterdam and its Chamber of Commerce did not like this plan, because they feared that at least part of their trade would move to Nieuwediep.
 They also did not like the dyke, because they thought it would cause delays for smaller vessels.
 In the end the city agreed, but on condition that the dyke would only be made after the canal was ready.
 The city would contribute 1,000,000 guilders to the canal, and the state would contribute 300,000 guilders to dredging in front of the city.

 At first, the objections of Amsterdam also had to do with the size of the canal.
 The first lock at Nieuwdiep was only 33 Amsterdam feet, or 9.34 m wide.
 This width would limit the canal to ships of 200 lasts (somewhat below 400 ton cargo capacity).
 At the time, a significant part of sea going ships was about 250 lasts or bigger.
 The answer of Amsterdam to the plans therefore included that it wanted a lock of 40 feet wide, and a canal depth of 15 feet.
-Amsterdam was also afraid that ship-builders would move to Den Helder, and asked for a ban on building new, or expanding the existing, shipyards at Nieuwediep.
+Amsterdam was also afraid that shipbuilders would move to Den Helder, and asked for a ban on building new, or expanding the existing, shipyards at Nieuwediep.
 In 1822 this ban would even be expanded to founding factories for salt or sugar, or other big factories, without express government permission.
 With regard to trade at Den Helder, this was already forbidden by laws dating from the French period.

 The net result was that Amsterdam got a canal wide and deep enough for ocean-going ships.
 Once the ocean-going ships arrived before Amsterdam however, its harbor would prove insufficient.
 Like Blanken had predicted, the dredging efforts did not succeed in ameliorating the situation.
 After the Goudriaan plan for a canal that bypassed Pampus got underway, Amsterdam finally gave in.
 Blanken's plan was changed to build only the Westerdok and Oosterdok wet docks.
 In between, Amsterdam would retain its open connection to the sea.